Fleetwood Mac: 1970–1973: Transitional era

-In the three albums they released in this period they constantly changed line-ups.
-In September 1972 the band added guitarist Bob Weston and vocalist Dave Walker, formerly of Savoy Brown and Idle Race.
+Following Kirwan's departure, the band recruited guitarist Bob Weston and vocalist Dave Walker, the latter formerly of Savoy Brown and Idle Race.
 Bob Weston was well known as a slide guitarist and had known the band from his touring period with Long John Baldry.
 Fleetwood Mac also hired Savoy Brown's road manager, John Courage.
-Fleetwood, The McVies, Welch, Weston and Walker recorded the band's seventh studio album, Penguin, which was released in January 1973.
-After the tour the band fired Walker because they felt his vocal style and attitude did not fit well with the rest of the band.
+Fleetwood, the McVies, Welch, Weston and Walker recorded the band's seventh studio album, Penguin, which was released in January 1973.
+After the subsequent tour, the band fired Walker because they felt his vocal and performance style did not fit well with the rest of the band.

-The remaining five members carried on and recorded the band's eighth studio album, Mystery to Me, six months later.
-This album contained Welch's song "Hypnotized", which received a great amount of airplay on the radio and became one of the band's most successful songs to date in the US.
-The band was proud of the new album and anticipated that it would be a smash hit.
-While it did eventually go Gold, personal problems within the band emerged.
+The remaining five members carried on and recorded the band's eighth studio album, Mystery to Me.
+This album contained Welch's song "Hypnotized", which received strong radio airplay.
+While Mystery to Me eventually received a Gold certification from the RIAA, personal problems within the band emerged.
 The McVies' marriage was under a lot of stress, which was aggravated by their constant working with each other and by John McVie's considerable alcohol abuse.
-Subsequent lack of touring meant that the album was unable to chart as high as the previous one.

-During the 1973 US tour to promote Mystery to Me, Weston had an affair with Fleetwood's wife Jenny Boyd Fleetwood, sister of Pattie Boyd Harrison.
-Fleetwood was said to have been devastated by this, and could not continue with the tour.
-Courage fired Weston and two weeks in, with another 26 concerts scheduled, the tour was cancelled.
+In 1973, Weston had an affair with Fleetwood's wife Jenny Boyd, sister of George Harrison's first wife Pattie Boyd.
+Fleetwood found out two weeks into a US tour.
+His devastation led to the band firing Weston and cancelling the remaining 26 dates of the tour.
 The last date played was Lincoln, Nebraska, on 20 October 1973.
 In a late-night meeting after that show, the band told their sound engineer that the tour was over and Fleetwood Mac was splitting up.